tesera/csv-columns/README.md

 # csv-columns
-Sometimes all you care about are columns.
+Traditional CSV parsers will usually return an array of record objects.
+Sometimes all you care about are columns. `csv- column` will return an array of column objects.
 Uses [`csv-parser`](https://github.com/mafintosh/csv-parser) module under the hood.
 API is same as `csv-parser`.
 Will convert both arrays (no headers) and objects (with headers) if headers are passed into options.

 ```javascript
 var test = require('tape');